MajorZiploc/flashcards_app/README.md

 # TODO:

-Next step: download the app on android and test if MVP works

 add import deck ability

   Add a delimiter TextInput field that defaults to ' - '

-  requires accessing the downloads folder or whatever folder the app can get access to

 add edit mode toggle in deck list view

   add edit deck ability - goes to import but any cards that match the current terms will replace the old cards

-  add delete deck

 add edit mode for cards in study session mode